How-to guide: Self Assessment Portal

 For each job, you’ll need to review your expenses, making sure your transactions are correctly tagged.
 Only expenses related to a particular job should be tagged as such.

 If you want to import your expenses from a spreadsheet or other form of tracer, we can do that for you.
 Since this is something we have to do manually, we need to charge for our time, but it’s only £25 + vat.
-Email us as email@example.com.
+Email us at firstname.lastname@example.org.

 2. Answer some questions about your expenses throughout the year.

-Our questions in this section range from asking about traveling for work to detailing your work from home situation.
+Our questions in this section range from asking about travelling for work to detailing your work from home situation.
 We’ve written educational pieces about these types of expenses in our Self Employed Expenses section.

 If you have multiple jobs/sources of income (e.g. rental plus self-employment or PAYE plus self-employment), you‘ll have to complete the questions section for each job.